anonaddy/addy.io/source/_articles/usernames/setting-whether-a-username-can-be-used-to-login-to-your-account.md

 By default, every [username](/help/adding-an-additional-username/) on your account (your sign-up username and additional usernames) can be used to [log in](/help/logging-into-your-account/) with your account password.
 You can turn off **Can Be Used To Login** for a username so that it can no longer be used to sign in; the username and its aliases stay active for receiving and sending mail.
 This is useful if you want to use a username only for aliases and not as a login option (e.g. on a shared or less secure device).
 This article explains how to change this setting.

-## How to allow or disallow login for a username
+<h2 id="how-to-allow-or-disallow-login-for-a-username">How to allow or disallow login for a username</h2>

 1. [Log in](https://app.addy.io) and go to **Usernames** in the navigation bar.
 2. Find the username you want to change and click "Edit" on the right-hand side of the table.